Head Women's Coach - Lindsey Horner

 The Bulldogs were undefeated in MVC league play in 2017 and 2015, sweeping MVP Player of the Year, MVC Defender of the Year and MVC GK of the Year both seasons.

 Horner coached and recruited a 2017 Academic All-American (Ali Smith-Lenexa, Kans) and the 2017 MVC Freshman of the Year (Hannah Bormann-Amana, Iowa).

 Horner holds a Premier Coaching Diploma from the NSCAA and an 'A' license from USSF.

-He assumed this role at Drake after spending the last two seasons in the same role with the Des Moines Menace of the Women's Premier Soccer League.
+Macedo assumed this role at Drake after spending the previous two seasons in the same role with the Des Moines Menace of the Women's Premier Soccer League.
 Prior to that, he was a student-assistant and goalkeepers coach at his alma mater, AIB, in Des Moines.

-While on staff at AIB, he coached Kaylin Swart, a member of the South African national women's team and 2016 Olympian.
-Under Macedo's tutelage, Swart earned Midwest Collegiate Conference Freshman of the Year accolades in 2014 while leading the team its first conference title.
-Macedo also coached Darren Marcello to first team All-Midwest Collegiate Conference honors.
+While on staff at AIB, he coached a member of the South African national women's team and 2016 Olympian, helping her earn the MCC Freshman of the Year accolades in 2014 while leading the team its first conference title.

 A native of Amparo, Brazil, Macedo holds the USSF “E” coaching license and GK License level 3 and also coaches with Sporting Iowa as the Goalkeeper Coach and U17 Boys.